9 & Under

 Body must be constructed of .040 aluminum.
 Plastic is acceptable for use only on the nose and trim.

 Any chassis bars above 6” from ground, cannot have more than 2” of protruding ends this includes body brackets and supports.
 Measurement will be made from closest welded joint.

 Side crash bars must be flush with outside of front and rear wheels.
 Must run length wise from at least center of rear wheel hub to center of front wheel hub.
-Must be 1" round or square tubing with a minimum .083 thickness.
+Must be minimum 3/4" round or square tubing with a minimum .083 thickness.
 Must be welded to main frame in no less than 4 places.

 At least one vertical door bar must be welded on each side of driver running from main frame rail to side crash bars for driver’s protection.
 Must be 3/4” or larger .083 wall.

 Front and rear bumpers must be at least 3/4” .083 tubing.
-Rear bumper must a twin tube style 4" max height with 2 vertical support bars in the middle
+Rear bumper must be a twin tube style 4" max height with 2 vertical support bars in the middle

 Bottom of control pedals must connect to frame behind front down tubes.
 Front down tubes are mandatory.
 Rear down tubes are mandatory and must extend to the center of the rear axle min.